 Specifying the format of your data in Data Refinery

-Identify the character that separates each field or column value from the next value, for example, CSV files are often comma-delimited.
+- Identify the character that separates each field or column value from the next value.

-Identify the character that encloses string values, for example, CSV files typically enclose strings in double quotation marks.
+- Identify the character that encloses the field values.
+For example, CSV files typically enclose strings in double quotation marks.

 Click Apply to apply the format specification to your data and return to Data Refinery.